abstractionlair/www/index.md

 About me:
 * [My LinkedIn profile](https://www.linkedin.com/in/scott-mcguire-2a7081b)

-Here are a few personal projects check out.
+Here are a few personal projects to check out.
 Each contain code I've written for fun or as a learning exercise.
 For contractual reasons I can't show code that I've worked on professionally or even personal projects that are too similar.